 How I Found My First Message in a Bottle

-That bottle sparked something in me that led to finding more messages, and led to this blog.
+That bottle sparked something in me that led to finding more messages, and led to the creation this website.
 The idea of finding even a single message in a bottle had always enchanted me–but to find dozens of them?!
 How could I NOT write about it?
 Before long, I expanded Message in a Bottle Hunter to include stories of messages found by others, as well as facts and research about messages in bottles.

-Why I Will Always Look for Messages in Bottles
+Why I Will Always Look for Messages from the Sea

 Over time, I found that most people who send messages in bottles are wonderful, kind, friendly folks, who enjoy making friends with the person on the other end of their bottle.